aliakbarRashidi/PandaViewer/README.md

 Installation
 ---------------------
 PandaViewer strives to be as cross platform as possible.
 However, only Windows binaries are currently provided.
-Users on different platforms (OSX/Linux) should
+Users on different platforms (OSX/Linux) should try running the program from source (see development setup).

 Check the [releases page](https://github.com/seanegoodwin/PandaViewer/releases) and download the most recent one.